Most programmers are used to targeting x86 systems where char is signed char

 when change of sign occurs, it occurs after conversion to a larger type.

-.
-In code it would look like (unsigned int)(int)ch
+unsigned int.
+In code it would look like (unsigned int)(int)ch and not

 Now, as the code above suggests, the issue occurs when you compare wchar_t